agabek-ov/ARU_AI_module/README.md

 This console application was made by me during completing Artificial Intelligence module at ARU (Achieved mark: 87%).

 Mainly it was made in Visual Studio in C#.
-However, in order to analyse average lifespan of each insect a MATLAB script was written which could be found in bin folder.
+However, in order to analyse average lifespan of each insect a MATLAB script was written which could be found in bin/Debug folder.

 Assignment description:
 In 1970 the British mathematician John Conway formulated ‘The Game of Life’ which models the evolution of